TylerAtStarboard/RobloxAssetDeliveryProxy/README.md

 # RobloxAssetDeliveryProxy
-Used for MeshVox and other things I need AssetDeliveryFor, because Roblox requires cookie authentication now and I don't want to send my cookie to roproxy
+Used for MeshVox and other things I need AssetDelivery for, because Roblox now requires cookie authentication and I don't want to send my cookie to roproxy